saqib-saud/MovieDbExample/README.md

 Following things have been improved
 * Improved unit test cases, more Coredata related unit tests are coming.
 * Removed tableview datasource from controller, into a seperate class.
+* Extracted the coredata persistence related details into separate class from model

 Pending